VNTANA-3D/viewer-demo/README.md

 - `qrUrl` - URL of the product’s embed link with autoAR enabled,
 - `config` - config data for the viewer without links.

 The `qrUrl` should in almost all cases be replaced with a different URL for custom integrations.
-After obtaining the platform data in lines 5-9, we call the `normalize` function on the config obtained from `getPlatformData` in link 10.
-In lines 12-17 we merge all the data into one config containing a list of `(key,value)` pairs that will be passed to the viewer.
-In line 19 we obtain a reference to the viewer, and pass it these pairs in lines 21-23.
-We obtaine the reference to the `<vntana-qr-button>` in line 25, and pass it the qrUrl string.
+After obtaining the platform data in lines `5-9`, we call the `normalize` function on the config obtained from `getPlatformData` in line `10`.
+In lines `12-17` we merge all the data into one config containing a list of `(key,value)` pairs that will be passed to the viewer.
+In line `19` we obtain a reference to the viewer, and pass it these pairs in lines `21-23`.
+We obtain the reference to the `<vntana-qr-button>` in line `25`, and pass it the `qrUrl` string.